arelangi/adityarelangi.com/talks/2017/may/index.md

 class: center,middle,inverse

-.heading[What makes a serverless system?]
+.heading[What makes a serverless Platform?]

  .medium[Be able to .red[invoke] applications]